 ABC Wholesale Group can now have complete confidence the credential is about Ellen Suzuki, was presented by Ellen, and was verifiably issued by the California Immunization Registry.
 The entire process is automated, rapid, digital, and requires minimal human resources.

-Direct, trusted relationships
+Direct, trusted relationships are a benefit of verifiable credentials

 In this new model, when a VC holder interacts digitally with a verifier organization, it becomes a new, consensual, and one-to-one digital relationship.
 The organization and the person can then interact securely and exchange information and personalized communications.
 This is a deeper, trusted relationship with a consumer, and it connects people and businesses in new ways that go beyond opt-ins for emails, for example, or other permission-based communication channels.